-We are currently pioneering a new treatment for plantar fasciitis involving the use of platelet rich plasma (PRP).
-In this situation, approximately 30 cc of blood is drawn from the patient, prepared in the special centrifuge, and the buffy coat-part of the plasma containing platelets together with human growth factors is obtained.
-That is been injected into the area of inflammation to promote healing.
+We are currently pioneering a new treatment for plantar fasciitis involving the use of platelet-rich plasma (PRP).
+In this situation, approximately 30 cc of blood is drawn from the patient, prepared in the special centrifuge, and the buffy coat-part of the plasma (containing platelets together with human growth factors) is obtained.
+That is then injected into the area of inflammation to promote healing.
 This new in an exciting treatment may develop into the common method of treatment.

 Surgery may be required for cases of plantar fasciitis that do not respond to the above nonsurgical treatments.
 This approach should be utilized less than 1% of the time.

 If needed, the surgery is performed on an outpatient basis with twilight local standby anesthesia.
 A small incision is made on the plantar heel, just in front of the main weight-bearing area of the heel.
 The medial one-third of the plantar fascia is released and the skin is closed.